Faris90/jel.ly/README.md

 Agar.io Clone
 =============

-**This is a clone of [huytd's agar.io server clone](https://github.com/huytd/agar.io-clone) with bug fixes and better logic:
+>This is a clone of [huytd's agar.io server](https://github.com/huytd/agar.io-clone) with bug fixes and better logic:
 'A simple but powerful Agar.IO clone built with socket.IO and HTML5 canvas on top of NodeJS.'

 #### Game Basics